Tilla Jogian

 The complex was the most important centre for Hindu jogis in Punjab prior to 1947, and had housed hundreds of ascetics.
-In the pre-partition period, many pundits and yatris (pilgrims) visited the site, with the local environment being described as being lively.
+In the pre-partition period, many pundits and yatris (pilgrims) visited the site, with the local environment described as being lively.
 Post-partition, the site fell into disuse and decayed.
 The site is also important in Sikhism for its association with the founder of the Sikh faith, Guru Nanak.
 The site also features in the Waris Shah's version of the Punjabi folktale Heer Ranjha, being the location where Ranjha became a jogi and pierced his ears.

 Location

 The Tilla Jogian complex is located on Pakistan's Pothohar Plateau, approximately 25 km west of the cities of Jhelum and Dina.
 The complex is located near the Jhelum River and the Grand Trunk Road – the ancient route which connected Central Asia to India.
 Tilla Jogian is also near the Rohtas Fort, and the Katas Raj Temples – another important Hindu pilgrimage site with a sacred pond that is said to have been created from the teardrops of the Hindu god Shiva.

 Tilla Jogian complex is located in Pakistan's Salt Range, on a mountaintop of the same name.
 The Tilla Jogian Mountain is the highest peak in the eastern Salt Range.
 The temples are located at an altitude of 975 meters (3200 ft) near the summit of the mountain, resulting in a cooler and wetter climate compared to that of the Punjab plains.
 The complex is located in an area that is forested with olive trees, pines, and Acacia modesta.